reusable-ui/reusable-ui-monorepo/states/view-state/README.md

   - Limited CSS properties (opacity, transform, filter, etc.)
   - No intermediate states — just old → new

-### 🧩 View‑state
+### 🧩 View-state
-- **What it is**: A reusable abstraction that preserves old, intermediate, and new views during animation, exposing transition variables (`viewIndex`, `prevViewIndex`, `isViewTransitioning`, etc) to provide fine‑grained control over styling.
+- **What it is**: A reusable abstraction that preserves old, intermediate, and new views during animation, exposing transition variables (`viewIndex`, `prevViewIndex`, `isViewTransitioning`, etc) to provide fine-grained control over styling.
 - **Use cases**:
   - Carousels and slideshows
   - Stepped flows and wizards
   - Complex UI transitions with intermediate states
 - **Pros**:
   - Animates real DOM nodes, not frozen snapshots
-  - Supports intermediate states and multi‑step journeys
+  - Supports intermediate states and multi-step journeys
   - Teachable math and lifecycle clarity for contributors
 - **Cons**:
   - Requires explicit setup and state modeling
-  - More code than a one‑liner `startViewTransition()`
+  - More code than a one-liner `startViewTransition()`

 ### 🎯 Guidance
-- Use **View Transition API** for **atomic swaps** (page navigation, click‑to‑toggle, simple DOM changes).
+- Use **View Transition API** for **atomic swaps** (page navigation, click-to-toggle, simple DOM changes).
-- Use **view‑state** for **structured flows** (carousel, wizard, stepped transitions) where intermediate states and contributor reasoning matter.
+- Use **view-state** for **structured flows** (carousel, wizard, stepped transitions) where intermediate states and contributor reasoning matter.
-- In hybrid apps, combine both: View Transition for simple navigations, view‑state for complex journeys.
+- In hybrid apps, combine both: View Transition for simple navigations, view-state for complex journeys.

 ## 🧮 Selective Rendering (Optional)

 **Selective rendering** means that only the views currently visible or actively transitioning are mounted in the DOM, rather than rendering every possible view at once.
 This approach helps keep the DOM lightweight during animations and can improve performance.

-The **view‑state** library provides helper variables (`minVisibleViewIndex`, `maxVisibleViewIndex`) to indicate which views are relevant at a given phase.
+The **view-state** library provides helper variables (`minVisibleViewIndex`, `maxVisibleViewIndex`) to indicate which views are relevant at a given phase.
 Using these values is optional — implementors may adopt selective rendering for efficiency, or simply render all views for simplicity.

 ### ✅ Example (Selective Rendering)
 ```tsx